filamentphp/filamentphp.com/content/authors/muath-alsowadi.md

 mastodon_url: https://phpc.social/@muathye
 ---

 I am Muath Alsowadi, a Full-Stack Laravel and VueJs Developer based in Sana'a, Yemen.
 With over 7 years of experience in the industry, I have worked on various open-source projects and have built packages that have been published on NPM and Composer.
-My expertise lies in Laravel development, DevOps and project management, and I have been involved in projects that are integrated with technologies such as OpenAI and Whatsapp business.